denydeny1234/Beraria_H_Web_App/Usertests.md

 - [ ] **Observation:** Users expressed a need for more information about foods and drinks.
 - [ ] **Possible Solution:** Explore the current QR code on the Beraria H menu, where nutritional information is stated

-### Conclusion
+## Conclusion

-The insights gathered from the First Impression Testing Method have provided valuable feedback to enhance the user experience of the Beraria H app.
+The insights gathered from the testings have provided valuable feedback to enhance the user experience of the Beraria H app.
 The implementation of these insights into the final prototype aims to address user concerns, improve overall usability, and ensure that the app not only meets but exceeds user expectations.